Performance Improvement and Corrective Action - Human Resources at Ohio State

 Merger and bar is a principle the university applies when considering formal corrective action for an employee.
 It generally means that management cannot issue corrective action for an incident when the incident occurred prior to the issuance of the last formal corrective action.
 For example, if a CCS staff member received a Level One Notice on August 1, 2017, management could not advance to a Level Two Notice on September 1, 2017, based on an incident that occurred prior to August 1, 2017.

 When requesting a hearing for termination, compile a packet of relevant supporting documentation to submit along with the request.
-Consult with your Employee Relations Consultant when compiling the packet.
+Consult with your Employee Relations Senior Representative when compiling the packet.
 Once the hearing is scheduled, OHR will issue a notice to the staff member along with a copy of all supporting documentation.

 Bargaining unit staff are represented by labor unions under collective bargaining agreements.
 Collective bargaining agreements outline the specific steps for performance improvement and corrective action, which are generally progressive in nature.
 Bargaining unit members have the right to have union representation during investigatory interviews that the employee reasonably believes may result in discipline, and at corrective action hearings.